mem48/geocompr/main.md

 In section \@ref(attribute-data-aggregation) the aggregation process condensed the `world` dataset down into only 8 rows and an aggregated `pop` variable representing the total population per continent (see Figure \@ref(fig:continent-pop)).

-Spatial data aggregation is the same conceptually but uses a *spatial* grouping object: the number of rows in the output represents the number of features in the *grouping object* that relate to the *geometries* of the input dataset.
+Spatial data aggregation is the same conceptually but uses a *spatial* grouping object: the *output* is the same, in terms of number of rows/features and geometry, as the *grouping object*, but with new variables corresponding to the input dataset.
 As with spatial subsetting, spatial aggregation operations work by extending existing functions.
 Since mid-2017 (with the release of **sf** `0.5-3`) the base R function `aggregate()` works with a spatial object as a grouping variable.

-Building on the example presented the previous section (\@ref(spatial-subsetting)), we demonstrate this by aggregating countries that by the buffer represented by the `buff` object.
+Building on the example presented the previous section (\@ref(spatial-subsetting)), we demonstrate this by aggregating the population of countries that intersect with the buffer represented by the circular `buff` object created in the previous section.
-The command below allows to answer the question, :

 ```r